-The age old road trip across America has been a dream and an accomplishment for many people.
-The U.S. is an enormous nation that stretches across miles of different cuisines, activities and scenery to call it’s own.
+The road trip across America has been a dream and an accomplishment for many people.
+This country stretches across miles of different cuisines, activities and scenery to call its own.
 Let’s just say, there’s a lot to experience on route from the Atlantic to the Pacific Ocean (or vice versa).
-This is my full itinerary for my 2 week road trip across America (from Philadelphia, PA to San Diego, CA) .
+So if you’re looking for a guide, this is my full itinerary for my 2 week road trip across America (from Philadelphia, PA to San Diego, CA) .

 Day 1: Drive 12 hours to Nashville